LyonsZhang/BAZE/README.md

 The third one runs sensitivity analysis by changing the sparsity parameter a.

+#RealDataRelated
-3. 'RealDataRelated' consists of executive functions that process microbiome data and calculate association matrices based on phylogenetic tree.
+'RealDataRelated' consists of executive functions that process microbiome data and calculate association matrices based on phylogenetic tree.

 These functions are written in R.
 'phylodistance.R' calculates the distance and correlation along the phylogenetic tree.